Sanjeev-github-0/Sanjeev-github-0/README.md

 - 👋 Hi, I’m @Sanjeev-github-0
-- 👀 I’m interested in web development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...